pitt-cdm/2019spring/plans/lesson-19.md

 I will ask you to share, but briefly, out loud.
 The notes themselves are for you.
 (You can save them for your reflection if you wish.)

+EXT: If you're waiting for your classmates, make yourself a more detailed task list.
+Check it off as you make progress!

 ## 2. Status updates (10-15 min)